laurentbarraud/Recipe-Writer/README.md

 - 🥕 Search by ingredients (up to 3 different)
 - ⭐ Rate each recipe from 1 to 3 stars
 - 🏷️ Display budget-friendly recipes and apply a filter in search
 - ⚖️ Automatic adjustment of ingredient quantities according to the number of servings
+- 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
+- 🧊 Ingredient inventory sorted by type in different tabs
+- 🔎 Zoom on instructions text by holding Ctrl or Shift while hovering
+-  📅 Weekly meal planner, with drag and drop to assign meals to a day
+- 🥣 When a planned meal has been cooked, a "Prepared" button lets you deduct each used ingredient quantities from the inventory
 - 📝 Add your own recipes with your illustration and instructions
 - 🍄 Add your own custom ingredients
-- 🧊 Ingredient inventory sorted by type in different tabs
-- 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
-- 📅 Weekly meal planner, with drag and drop to assign meals to a day
-- ➖ When a planned meal has been cooked, a "Prepared" button lets you deduct each used ingredient quantities from the inventory
-- 🌐 Localized: English, French and Spanish available.
+- 🌐 Localized in English, French and Spanish.

 ### How to Run